-A common challenge in studying the impact of interest rate changes is the difficulty in isolating these effects from confounding macro factors.
+A common challenge in studying the impact of interest rate changes is the difficulty in isolating these effects from other confounding macro factors.
 To address this challenge, we exploit the heterogeneity in the transmission of monetary policy to local bank deposit rates.
-Drechsler, Savov, and Schnabl (2017) show that the transmission of the fed fund rate to local deposit rates differs across regions because of differences in local bank market power.
+Drechsler, Savov, and Schnabl (2017a) show that the transmission of the fed fund rate to local deposit rates differs across regions because of differences in local bank market power.
 Specifically, deposit rates in regions with a more competitive banking sector are more sensitive to changes in the fed funds rate.
 This heterogeneity helps our identification along multiple fronts.
 First, local deposit rates provide a more accurate measure of current financial income for investors in the local area.
 Second, local banking concentration is highly persistent and can be viewed as predetermined with respect to changes in the fed funds rate.
 Third, the rich cross-sectional variation in local deposit rates allows us to filter out other macroeconomic shocks.

-We construct a measure of local deposit rates using the weighted average of the deposits rates of banks with branches in the same MSA.
-We map investors to local MSAs based on their zip codes and regress the categorical variable Net $Buy{i,j,t+6}$ defined in equation (1) on: (i) the three-year changes in local deposit rates in MSA m, $\Delta Dep \ Rates{m,t}$, and (ii) the interaction of this measure with the high-dividend dummy, $\Delta Dep \ Rates{m,t} \times High \ Div{i,t}$.
-We control for stock characteristics as in regression model (6) and their interactions with changes in local deposit rates.
+We construct a measure of local deposit rates using the weighted average of deposits rates of banks with branches in the same MSA.
+We map investors to local MSAs based on their zip codes and regress the categorical variable Net $\operatorname{Buy}{i,j,t+6}$ defined in equation (1) on: (i) the three-year changes in local deposit rates in MSA m, $\Delta \operatorname{Dep} \operatorname{Rates}{m,t}$; and (ii) its interaction with the high-dividend dummy $\Delta \operatorname{Dep} \operatorname{Rates}{m,t} \times \operatorname{High} \operatorname{Div}{i,t}$.
+We control for stock characteristics as in the regression model (6) and their interactions with changes in local deposit rates.
 We further include household fixed effects, time×MSA fixed effects, and the growth rates of MSA total personal income.
-Column (1) of Table V reports the results from estimating the following model:
+Column 1 of Table V reports the results from estimating the following model:

 Net

-$$Buy{i,j,m,t+6} = \beta \Delta Dep \ Rates{m,t} \times High \ Div{i,t} + \gamma' X{i,j,m,t} + \varepsilon{i,j,m,t}.$$
+$$\operatorname{Buy}{i,j,m,t+6} = \beta \Delta \operatorname{Dep} \operatorname{Rates}{m,t} \times \operatorname{High} \operatorname{Div}{i,t} + \gamma' X{i,j,m,t} + \varepsilon{i,j,m,t}.$$

 (7)

-The estimated coefficient β (on the interaction term $\Delta Dep \ Rates{m,t} \times High \ Div{i,t}$) is negative and significant, indicating that demand for dividends is negatively related to local deposit rates.
+The estimated coefficient β (on the interaction term $\Delta \text{Dep Rates}{m,t} \times \text{High Div}{i,t}$) is negative and significant, indicating that demand for dividends is negatively related to local deposit rates.
 Moreover, the magnitude of β , estimated here using local deposit rates, is twice as large as that estimated in Table IV using the fed funds rate.
-This result suggests that local bank deposit rates provide a more accurate proxy for the interest income of local investors than does the fed funds rate.
+This result suggests that local bank deposit rates provide a more accurate proxy of interest income for local investors than does the fed funds rate.

-Columns (2) and (3) of Table V separate the sample into withdrawers and non withdrawers, respectively, where, as we discuss in Section B.3, we define withdrawers as individuals who have an above-median frequency of withdrawing their dividend income rather than reinvesting it.
+Columns 2 and 3 of Table V separate the sample into withdrawers and non-withdrawers, respectively, where, as discussed in Section B.3, we define as withdrawers individuals who have an above-median frequency of withdrawing their dividend income rather than reinvesting it.
 As shown in Table III, withdrawers usually have low labor income and tend to live off their financial income.
 Therefore, interest rates are more likely to affect their portfolio allocations significantly.
-We find that this is indeed the case in the data.
-The reaching-for-income phenomenon is driven mostly by the withdrawer sample.
-For the non-withdrawer sample, neither the local deposit rates nor the fed funds rate significantly affect the holdings of high-dividend-paying stocks.
-This result suggests that the consumption rule of living off income seems to be the main driver of the reaching-for-income phenomenon.
+We find this is indeed the case in the data.
+The reaching-for-income phenomenon is mostly driven by the withdrawer sample.
+For the non-withdrawer sample, neither the local deposit rates nor the fed funds rate significantly affect the holding of high-dividend paying stocks.
+This result suggests that the consumption rule of living off income seems to be the main driver of the reaching for income phenomenon.